Apply to become a Notary Public by Mail - Faster option Search Michigan Notaries

-- $10,000 surety bond (may be obtained through your insurance provider, yellow pages or
+- $10,000 surety bond (may be obtained through an insurance provider, yellow pages or

 State of Michigan website)

-- When filling out the application, your signature must match the name that has been printed as your "Commissioned" name at the bottom of the application.
+- When filling out the application, your signature must match the name that has been printed as your "Commission Name" at the bottom of the application.
 (Your bond must match this name as well.)

 - Proof of employment (required only when you are an out-of-state resident)

 - $10.00 payable in cash, Visa, Discover, MasterCard, money order or in-state personal check made payable to Oakland County Clerk's Office